angelo-soyannwo/EC_418_Mario_Kart_Final_Project/README.md

 The above function trains the planner module.

-In the turn_classifier folder the following two lines of code to train road_classifier and the gray_scale_road_classifier neural networks respectively.
+In the turn_classifier folder, the following two commands can be used in the terminal to train the road_classifier and the gray_scale_road_classifier neural networks respectively.

 $python3 train.py -n [num_epochs]